jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/sendEnvelopeAsGuest/sendEnvelopeAsGuest.rst

    :width: 400
    :align: center

 5. Confirm envelope send.
-Success page will be displayed as soon as envelope will be send according to flow
+Success page will be displayed as soon as envelope will be sent according to the flow

 .. image:: pic_sendEnvelopeAsGuest/successPage.png
    :width: 400